cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 ### Am I in control of upgrades for my CockroachCloud clusters?

 Yes, you can apply major release upgrades directly [through the CockroachCloud Console](upgrade-to-v20.2.html); however, minor release upgrades are automatically applied to all clusters.
+CockroachCloud clusters are restarted for minor version updates, so previously established connections will need to be [reestablished after the restart](../v21.1/connection-pooling.html#validating-connections-in-a-pool).
 For more information, see the [Upgrade Policy](upgrade-policy.html).

 ### What is the support policy for older versions of the software?